rabbitmq/rabbitmq-website/site/prometheus.md

 as the Overview one.
 Please feel free to experiment with the other workloads that are included in the same `docker` directory.

+To set the right expectations, `docker-compose-dist-tls.yml` was made to stress the Erlang Distribution.
+Expect high CPU usage when running this workload on your local host.

+When you are done experimenting with the workloads that we have shared, you can stop and delete all containers by running `docker-compose -f FILE down`.
+Replace `FILE` with the name of every file that you have used in `docker-compose -f FILE up -d` commands.
+If you have <a href="https://www.gnu.org/software/make/" target="_blank">Make</a> installed, the equivalent is `make down`.

 ## <a id="installation" class="anchor" href="#installation">Installation</a>

-After we experimented with RabbitMQ, Prometheus & Grafana in the [Quick Start](#quick-start), let us understand how to configure the entire setup from scratch.
-We assume that you have:
+After we experimented with RabbitMQ, Prometheus & Grafana locally, let us understand how to configure the entire setup from scratch.
+We assume that you
+have:

 * a 3-node RabbitMQ 3.8 cluster running
 * Prometheus running and able to communicate with all RabbitMQ nodes